martinpickering64/martinpickering.com/content/posts/task-based-apis.md

 The Web has much to say about Messaging Patterns and a set of relevant opinions are summarised in my Post [Messaging Patterns](/posts/messaging-patterns).

-## A new hope?
+# A new hope?

-### Our core values for API design
+## Our core values for API design

-I assert that many of the past issues related to <u style="cursor:help" title="Public APIs are those that we publish and document for us and others to use.
+I assert that many of the past issues related to <u style="cursor:help;text-decoration-style:dashed" title="Public APIs are those that we publish and document for us and others to use.
 Internal APIs that are private to the inner workings of our software.
 They could adopt the same set of core values, but other ones may also be appropriate